rafistrauss/vscode-sassdoc/README.md

 # vscode-sassdoc

-Add a command to automatically insert SassDoc comments into your stylesheets
+Adds a command to automatically insert SassDoc comments into your stylesheets.

+Inspired by, and based on, [vscode-comment](https://github.com/Microsoft/vscode-comment)

-## Features
+## Usage

 ![feature X](images/sassdoc.gif)

+Select the mixin definition you'd like to document.
+Run the `Add SassDoc` command from the command palette

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0